voidus/pytest-django/docs/managing_python_path.rst

 ----------------------------------------

-By default, pytest-django tries to find Django projects by automatically looking for the project's ``manage.py`` file and adding its directory to the Python path.
+By default, pytest-django tries to find Django projects by automatically looking for the project's ``manage.py`` file in the current working directory, its immediate subdirectory and its parents.
+If the project directory is found, pytest-django adds it to the Python path without any configuration.

 Looking for the ``manage.py`` file uses the same algorithm as pytest uses to find ``pytest.ini``, ``tox.ini`` and ``setup.cfg``: Each test root directories